savoirfairelinux/building-inclusive-open-source-software/docs/A-AIE.md

-# 👩‍🦽 A-AIE: Accessibility & Ableism
+# 👩‍🦽 Accessibility & Ableism

 !!!
 Info "In this module"
     This module introduces the concepts of accessibility and ableism, from various standpoints.